 Disney Vacation Club Points (DVC)

 DVC members are also affected by the closures to the Disney parks and hotels.
-Almost all Disney Vacation Club properties will be closed by March 24, 2020, including:
+Almost all Disney Vacation Club properties have been closed since March 24, 2020, including:

 - Disney’s Vero Beach